 brain-health conditions, especially those related to brain aging.”

 In recent years there is a growing demand for natural active ingredients that address such brain-health conditions and that promote cognitive and mental quality of life.

 Although the pharmaceutical world has offered drugs to address brain-health issues, many of these solutions have severe side-effects which affect the quality of the patient’s life.
 Furthermore, chemical drugs do not offer solutions to all the brain-health conditions, especially those related to brain aging.

-PS-DHA supplementation just might be the natural solution for preventing cognitive dysfunction.
-If you are concerned about your long-term brain health and protecting yourself from Alzheimer’s or age-related dementia, you should consider PS-DHA supplementation.
+PS & DHA supplementation just might be the natural solution for preventing cognitive dysfunction.
+If you are concerned about your long-term brain health and protecting yourself from Alzheimer’s or age-related dementia, you should consider combining PS & DHA to maximize benefits.

 - Jorissen BL, Brouns F, Van Boxtel MP, Riedel WJ.
 Safety of soy-derived phosphatidylserine in elderly people.
 Nutr Neurosci.
 2002 Oct;5(5):337-43.